A personality quiz is a great way to build an engaged audience and generate leads for your company.

 This is how the typeform was set up:

-1. The first question uses a Yes/No block to find out if the person knows which features of their product are most popular.
+1. The typeform starts with a Yes/No question to find out if the person knows which features of their product are most popular.

-2. I set up a Logic Jump to direct the respondent to a follow-up Multiple Choice block if they answer ‘Yes’ to this first question, to ask how they know this.
+2. I set up a Logic Jump to direct the respondent to a follow-up Multiple Choice question if they answer ‘Yes’ to this first question, to ask how they know this.

-3. I then added the rest of the question, comprising of one, two-option Multiple Choice block, then seven Yes/No blocks.
+3. I then added the rest of the question, comprising of one, two-option Multiple Choice question, then seven Yes/No questions.

 5. In the case of the three-option Multiple Choice question, additional scoring is applied based on how “perfect” their answer is.